What happens first?

 The Final Artwork – Legalities

 The finished artwork will remain copyrighted to me.
 To that end, I will use the scan/photograph of your artwork for my online portfolio as well as a printed version to keep in my personal portfolio.
+I may also chose to create prints or merchandise if public domain photos were used as reference.

 Your artwork is for personal use only and you cannot reproduce it or use it for personal financial gain.